 Health and Well-being

-IFI seeks to foster research and teaching on the multiple aspects of health and wellbeing in the built environment; with the goal to understand the determinants of health and wellbeing, and the role that design advocacy plays in shaping the quality of people’s lives.
+IFI seeks to foster research and teaching on the multiple aspects of health and wellbeing in the built environment with a goal of understanding the determinants of health and wellbeing, and the role that design advocacy plays in shaping the quality of people’s lives.

-IFI stands to contribute to the concept of resiliency in public discourse by looking (researching, advocating) at an array of risks that face our built environment identified through the lens of sustainable development, disaster planning and climate change (adaptation).
+IFI stands to contribute to the concept of resiliency in public discourse by examining the risks facing our built environment through the lens of sustainable development, disaster planning and climate change (adaptation).

 IFI proposes that environments create better places, affect society, influence social conditions, and make a community more livable by contributing positively to our social fabric and improving quality of life.